Engineering propagating cat states with driving-assisted cavity QED

-We consider a 4LS with two ground and excited states inside a one-sided optical cavity, where two optical transitions couple with a single cavity mode $\hc$ and the two other diagonal transitions are driven by $\sigma_+$- and $\sigma_-$- polarized laser fields (see Fig.~\ref{fig:4LS}).
+\textit{Schr\"{o}dinger cat states.---} We consider a 4LS with two ground and excited states inside a one-sided optical cavity, where two optical transitions couple with a single cavity mode $\hc$ and the two other diagonal transitions are driven by $\sigma_+$- and $\sigma_-$- polarized laser fields (see Fig.~\ref{fig:4LS}).
 The Hamiltonian of the 4LS in the rotating-wave approximation and a proper rotating frame is given as $(\hbar = 1)$